bramanda48/docker-mailserver-webapi/README.md

    ```bash
     curl -fsSL https://raw.githubusercontent.com/bramanda48/docker-mailserver-webapi/master/scripts/user-patches.sh | bash
    ```
 3. By default, this application will run on port 3000.
-You need to add the port to docker-compose.yml.
+You need add the port to docker-compose.yml.
 4. Redeploy the container.

 ## License